vnsunday/subtitle_manupilation/README.md

 # Subtitle Manupilation

-A lite and effective tools for grouping subtitle files by Setences and Time.
+A lite and effective tool for grouping subtitle files by Setences and Time.

 Usage: